itskhagendra/Dog-Breed-Classifier/README.md

 ### Findings <a name="findings"></a>

-* The model achieved a test accuracy of 77.99%, which is above the 60% established accuracy threshold.
+* The model achieved a test accuracy of 81%, which is above the 60% established accuracy threshold.
 * The model predicted the same two or three breeds when identifying an image as human.
 Therefore more variety is needed concerning the type of breeds the model predicts for humans.
 * Some of the breeds have similar colors and shapes but differ in size, as is the case between a Beagle and a Pointer or American Foxhound.
 Therefore the model needs to pick up subtle differences between similar breeds.
 * The model could use some improvements on its ability to classify pictures with noise.
 This is probably due to the images it was trained on.

+Article about this project can be found [Here](https://medium.com/@twinklek55/creating-dog-breed-classifier-32cd9372508a)